Perilous-Programmer/Weather-console/README.md

 then open the console  and navigate to this directory then use the following command to run the program.

 ruby main.rb

+If it throws exception for the daily quota please replace the key in VisualCrossing class with a new key